 5.3-2 If a survey is required, it will be conducted by a qualified professional at the owner/agent's expense.
 The results of this survey will be presented to the MHC for technical advice and the Planning Board Plan Review Committee.
 If significant historic or archaeological resources are not found, the development may proceed through the normal permitting process.
 If the survey identifies areas of the site that are known or are likely to contain significant historic or archaeological resources, and the owner/agent agrees that these areas will not be affected or disturbed by the proposed development, the Planning Board Plan Review Committee will issue an order of conditions under which the proposed development may proceed through the normal permitting process.
-If the survey identifies areas of the site that are known or are likely to contain significant historic or archaeological resources.
-If the survey identifies areas of the site that are known or are likely to contain significant historic or archaeological resources.
-If the survey identifies areas of the site that are known or are likely to contain significant historic or archaeological resources.
-If the survey may be conducted, at the expense of the owner/agent to locate, identify, and evaluate said resources.
+If the survey identifies areas of the site that are known or are likely to contain significant historic or archaeological resources that will be affected or disturbed by the proposed development, a more extensive survey may be conducted, at the expense of the owner/agent to locate, identify, and evaluate said resources.
 If significant historic or archaeological resources are found, the survey will also develop plans to avoid, minimize, or mitigate the adverse effects of the development.